How to Grow Salad Greens Inside

-Growing salad greens inside is a great way to add homegrown produce to your plate year-round.
-With just a few simple supplies, and a few helpful tips, you can get a rotation of salad greens going that will grace your plate even when the ground is covered with snow.
+Growing salad greens indoors is a great way to add homegrown produce to your plate year-round.
+With just a few simple supplies and a few helpful tips, you can start a rotation of salad greens that will grace your plate even when the ground is covered with snow.

 • A planter or two that are at least 12 inches long by 6 inches wide (a rectangular planter works great for a windowsill, or you can use a wide flat seed starting tray on a grow light stand);